lukaemon/seed/README.md

 ## Why?
-Discord chatbots can serve as effective platforms for testing multimodal agents, with the ultimate goal of creating a helpful, honest, and harmless agent that can be distributed to a wide audience in a self-sustaining manner.
+Discord chatbot is an effective platform for testing multimodal agents, with the ultimate goal of creating a helpful, honest, and harmless AI that can be distributed to wide audience in a self-sustaining manner.
-By using Discord chatbots as a testbed, we can explore ways to build and disseminate useful and trustworthy artificial intelligence.
+By using Discord chatbot as testbed, we can explore ways to build and disseminate useful and trustworthy AI.

 ## `seed` library
 The goal is building a modularized AI as starting point.
 Fairly advanced AI may not need human designed modularization.
-This setup is better for fast iteration and learning.
-No worry about human intervention getting in way of AGI.
-We won't get there in one-shot.
-Maybe after 1m shot we would be in a position to think about taking off human limitation.
+The setup is for fast and cheap failures to facilitate fast learning.

 ## Discord bot
 ### Setup